ericgrandt/TotalEconomy/README.md

 ```

 ## Using Total Economy in your plugin
-Using Total Economy in your plugin will allow you to charge/pay players within your own plugin.
+Using Total Economy in your plugin will allow you to utilize Total Economy's Account Manager within your own plugin.

 * Add TotalEconomy.jar as a library in your project.
 * In your main class add this code: